-Please Note: If any travellers are seeking medical advice for a symptom or condition but are yet to receive a diagnosis we are not able to provide any cover.
+Please Note: If any travellers have symptoms which they have yet to seek medical advise for, or if they are currently seeking medical advise for a symptom or condition but are yet to receive a diagnosis we are not able to provide any cover.

 If you are declaring conditions on behalf of a child or another person on this policy, you must have their consent and full knowledge of their condition.
 If you are unsure of an answer in respect of another person on this policy, please check with them before proceeding.
 Failure to disclose full medical details including all medications taken may result in a claim being denied.